chrisdail/talk-good-code/slides.md

 # You Will Never Come Back

 - Get it Right the First Time

+--
-- There is always a 'Grand Redesign' on the horizon that will never come
+- 'Grand Redesign' that never comes
 - Code Reviews: Don't let poor code slip through

 ---